ProfessorManhattan/packer-archlinux-desktop/README.md

 This project:

-- Currently builds a minimal variables.description VM image by default
+- Currently builds a minimal ArchLinux Desktop 2022.04.05 VM image by default
 - May contain multiple templates which will all end in `template.json` and be present in the root of the project
-- Automates the process of keeping our [variables.description VM images](https://app.vagrantup.com/variables.vagrantup_user/boxes/variables.box_basename) up-to-date with the latest upstream source by (1) using the `vagrant-cloud` post-processor to automatically upload the box after it is built and (2) running the build with a cronjob
+- Automates the process of keeping our [ArchLinux Desktop 2022.04.05 VM images](https://app.vagrantup.com/Megabyte/boxes/Archlinux-Desktop) up-to-date with the latest upstream source by (1) using the `vagrant-cloud` post-processor to automatically upload the box after it is built and (2) running the build with a cronjob
 - In some cases, [LatestOS](https://pypi.org/project/latestos/) is used to automatically update the link to the base image / checksums to the latest release

 ### Supported Virtualization Platforms